Core Rules

 When your characters work together to overcome some obstacle as a team, everyone rolls individually to see how their part of the consequences manifest.
 If you’re all trying to lift a gate together, for example, each member of the party would roll separately to see if they become tired from their exertions.

 More isn’t always better, though.
-If you’re trying to sneak through an enemy encampment, for example, a smaller group will be easier to conceal.
-Adding more people won’t make the task any easier - it might even increase the risk or introduce new consequences!
+If you’re trying to sneak through an enemy encampment, a smaller group will be easier to conceal.
+Adding more people won’t make the task any easier - it might even make it harder!

 The Spotlight